-TO VOTE, MARK BLOCKS BELOW IN BLUE OF R BLACK INK AS FOLLO WS: KEEP THIS PORTION FOR YOUR RECORDS DETACH ANI D RETURN THIS PORTION ONLY THIS PROX Y CARD IS VALI D ONLY WHEN SIGNED AND DATED.
-For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the The Board of Directors recommends you vote FOR the following: 0 0 0 number(s) of the nominee(s) on the line below.
-1. Election of Directors Nominees: 01 Timothy Barberich 02 Brian Stuglik The Board l of Directors recommends you vote FOR the following p roposals: For Against Abstract
+TO VOTE, MARK BLOCKS BELOW IN BLUE OR BLACK INK AS FOLLOWS:

+KEEP THIS PORTION FOR YOUR RECORDS

+DETACH AND RETURN THIS PORTION ONLY

+THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DATED.

+The Board of I Directors recommends you vote FOR the following: For All 0 Withhold All o For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
+7 1.
+Election of Directors Nominees: 01 Timothy Barberich 02 Brian Stuglik The Board of Directors recommends you vote FOR the following proposals: For Against Abstain 2 To approve an amendment to the Company's restated ce of shares of common stock that the Company is authoriz 0 0 0